BabaKamara/quest-submissions/README.md

 As always, feel free to answer in the language of your choice.

 1- In words, list 3 reasons why structs are different from resources.
+    .
+Structs can be copied, which is impossible for resources.
+    .
+Structs could be lost or overwritten what is impossible for resources.
+    .
+Resources can not be created whenever I want unlike Structs that could be.

 2- Describe a situation where a resource might be better to use than a struct.
+    I have to be extremely explicit about how I handle a resource (for example when I move them), what make resources extremely secure.

 3- What is the keyword to make a new resource?
+    create

 4- Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?
+    NO! resource can only be created inside a contract.

 5- What is the type of the resource below?

 pub resource Jacob {